What Is a Listing Agent and Do You Need One to Sell Your Home?

 When you’ve lived in your home for even a short amount of time, you become emotionally attached.
 This can hinder you from gauging your property’s worth accurately.
 A listing agent knows the market conditions and researches homes that are comparable to yours in terms of size and other features to arrive at an asking price.

-That price tends to be about 40% higher than homes sold without using an agent, in other words, those “For Sale By Owner” (FSBOs), NAR data shows.
-That’s more money in your bank account, even after an agent’s commission (more on that below)—and without doing that research and legwork yourself.
+That price tends to be higher than homes sold without using an agent, in other words, those “For Sale By Owner” (FSBOs), NAR data shows.
+That’s more money in your bank account, even after an agent’s commission (more on that below) — and without doing that research and legwork yourself.

-After your home inspection, a listing agent can help you sort through which repairs are required by the buyer’s lender, which are structural or safety issues that need to be addressed, and which are cosmetic and not necessary to close the deal, said Shane Neal, a veteran agent in the San Antonio, Texas, area, who sells 18% more homes there than the average agent.
+After your home inspection, a listing agent can help you sort through which repairs are required by the buyer’s lender, which are structural or safety issues that need to be addressed, and which are cosmetic and not necessary to close the deal, said Neal Team’s Shane Neal, a veteran agent in the San Antonio, Texas, area, who sells 65% more homes there than the average agent.

-Home staging, which pares down clutter and revamps rooms to show off their purpose and features, helps properties spend 86% less time on the market, according to the Real Estate Staging Association (RESA).
-One RESA study found that without home staging, properties spent an average of 107 days on market compared to those that were staged, which sold between 18 and 25 days.
+Home staging, which pares down clutter and revamps rooms to show off their purpose and features, helps properties spend less time on the market, according to 27% of listing agents surveyed in the Profile of Home Staging by the NAR.
 Much of this benefit shines through marketing, including online photos, videos, and 3-D virtual tours.

 Listing agents often arrange for professional photography of your home’s interior and exterior, videos, live walk-throughs, and 3-D virtual tours.
 Heuser says his office provides a landing page for each property they sell with such information.